 When you have a content marketing campaign it is important to have a defined content marketing strategy, complete with specific goals.
 When you publish one-off articles that are absent of a proper strategy-backed campaign, it is the equivalent of spinning your wheels.
 You will expend effort but get no closer to your goals.

-Your content strategy should be developed and deployed based upon the information about your target audience.
+Your content strategy should be developed and deployed based on the information about your target audience.
 You will want to attract, engage and connect with your target audience.

 - Attract: There are a multitude of ways that you can attract your target audience